-Believe it or not, but managing up is on the team member as opposed to the manager.
+Believe it or not, managing up is on the team member as opposed to the manager.
 How you communicate, empathize, and perform will make your relationship with your boss seamlessly.
 Essentially, managing up is about understanding the work that leadership goes through and taking on those tasks so you can exceed their expectations.

 Managing up not only makes your manager's life easier but yours too.
 You spend majority of your day communicating and collaborating with your team and leadership, so it's important to develop effective communication, genuine rapport, and a growth mindset to reach those moonshot goals.

 So, how does one manage up?
 Well, part of managing up is embodying the unique qualities that make leaders in your workspace inspiring.
 Remember, you're trying to suck up to your manager or your team members.
 You're demonstrating ways to be helpful and handy.

 Communicate your needs.
 Hands down the most important skill to develop is communication.
 Whether it's during one-on-one meetings or over Slack, find a communication channel that works best for you and your manager.
 Not to mention, frequently asking questions is a great method of keeping communication open and honing your active listening skills.
 If you have aspirations of taking on a leadership role in the workplace, start with communication.